loki42/failover_connection/README.md

 This is the inital version and it's probably very broken.
 A number of things are not yet handled properly.

+I orignally wrote this using zc.zk and zktools.
+The currently don't work with gevent though so i've rewritten it to use kazoo.
+I've tested it with and without gvent and currently use it with both.

 I'll do a write up soon about ZooKeeper on the Gravity Four blog.